 In the off season you can find her at the end of a chainsaw as she spends her summers fighting fire with the British Columbia Wildfire Service.

 When she has the odd moment to relax, expect to find her playing with her dogs Swix and Krao, climbing mountains and riding snowmobiles, constantly seeking the perfect turn.

-Kristján is our Icelandic guide with lots of experience in the field, and he knows Iceland overall very well.
+Kristján is one of our local guides who has great field experience and good knowledge of Iceland overall.
 His work experience has been varied and exciting.
-He has been employed full-time guiding people from the coast to the highest peaks of Iceland.
-Multi-day hikes in the highlands, glacier guiding in the national park, river guiding the “beast of the east”, and ski-touring from a sailboat in the Westfjords.
+He has been employed full-time guiding people on multi-day hikes in the highlands, glacier guiding in the national park, river guiding the “beast of the east”, and ski-touring from a sailboat in the Westfjords.

-Kristján guides mostly ski touring, but he likes to show our guests around when sitting in the helicopter.
-After travelling the world with a degree in business and tourism under his belt, he decided to settle in the small fishing village of Stykkishólmur and set up Kontiki Kayaking.
-Kontiki mission is to explore places well off the popular tourist grid and so provide an experience that´s both special and environmentally friendly.
+After traveling the world with a degree in business and tourism under his belt, he decided to settle in the small fishing village of Stykkishólmur and set up Kontiki Kayaking.
+Kontiki’s mission is to explore places well off the popular tourist grid while providing unique experiences.

 Kam often says he is the luckiest person in the world, and we feel fortunate and thrilled to have him join our team.
 Kam brings his stoke for life and the mountains everywhere he goes and has an incredible amount of experience varying from over ten years of snowboard instruction as a coach for the Junior Freeride World Tour and now an AMGA snowboard guide.
 During the off-season, Kam travels the world working for San Juan Expedition as an AMGA rock guide and climbing near his home in Silverton, Colorado.